ICLRandD/Blackstone/README.md

 ### 1. Install the library

-The first step is to install the library, which at present contains a handful of custom spaCy component.
+The first step is to install the library, which at present contains a handful of custom spaCy components.
 Install the library like so:

 ```
 pip install blackstone